 About the Department

 The Department of Secondary Education and Educational Technology offers 10 adolescence education bachelor's degree programs and an online master's degree in educational technology.
-All programs are accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the New York State Board of Regents and the New York State Education Department.
+All programs are approved by the New York State Board of Regents and the New York State Education Department.

 The curriculum in each of our teacher education programs has three dimensions: general education, content education and professional education.
 These dimensions are intended to produce professionals who will be effective facilitators of learning.